DynaPlex/DynaPlex/docs/README.md

 # Documentation

 Here we host the documentation for readthedocs.
-As long as the GitHub project is still `private`, the documentation is not directly available.
+As long as the GitHub project is still `private`.
-Only way to see the visualized docs page is by building it (see build_docs.md)
+To build documentation yourself, see the instructions in build_docs.md

 ## Table of Contents: